-Search For Missing Boater's Body Continues
+Search For Missing Boater's Body Postponed Due To Inclement Weather

-CHICAGO (CBS)–Recovery efforts were underway in the Chicago River Wednesday afternoon for 28-year-old Albert Lopez, the man fire department diver Juan Bucio tried to rescue before he died Monday.
+CHICAGO (CBS)–Recovery efforts were underway in the Chicago River Wednesday for 28-year-old Albert Lopez, the man fire department diver Juan Bucio tried to rescue before he died Monday.

+Search teams say they had to postpone their efforts late Wednesday afternoon due to inclement weather.

 Illinois Conservation Police and CPD boats combed the stretch of the river near the 2600 block of South Ashland where Lopez fell in.